 Good to know:

-Sedlo pass in Durmitor park
+Sedlo Pass in Durmitor National Park

 sedlo montenegro

-Does it look like a saddle?
+The Sedlo Pass on the horizon — doesn’t it really look like a saddle?

 sedlo pass montenegro